SoradaW/Team-Profile-Generator/README.md

 ## Installation

-Here are some guidelines to help get started:
+Here are some guidelines to help you get started:

-The application use [Jest](https://www.npmjs.com/package/jest) for running the unit tests and [Inquirer](https://www.npmjs.com/package/inquirer) for collecting input from the user.
+The application use [Jest package](https://www.npmjs.com/package/jest) for running the unit tests and [Inquirer package](https://www.npmjs.com/package/inquirer) for collecting input from the user.
 The application will be invoked by using the following command:

 ```bash
 node index.js